zsb8/Python_Airflow_Snowflake_Trigger/README.md

 # Python_Airflow_Snowflake_Trigger
-Use Airflow to query Snowflake.
+I used Airflow to build the DAGs to query Snowflake.
 If the table have new rows, it will trigger the DAG to send mail.

 # Project Goal
 * Use the lib to connect Snowflake in Airflow.